HOME » About our business » FD » FD Joint Training Program and Thematic Training

 18:30~20:30

-Common to each episode
+Common to each time

 Target:

-* Limited to those who can use Zoom
+*Limited to those who can use Zoom

-* Full-time or part-time, regardless of the number of years of work
+* Full-time or part-time, and the number of years of work does not matter

-* Employees who are interested in FD are also eligible (regardless of the number of years of work experience)
+* Employees who are interested in FD are also eligible (regardless of number of years of work experience)

 Venue:

-Online (using Zoom)
+Online (via Zoom)

-Participation fee:
+Participation Fee:

-* Please note that if you cancel after paying the participation fee, no refund will be given.
+*Please note that if you cancel after paying the participation fee, no refund will be given.

 Capacity: